“Almost all good writing begins with terrible first efforts. You need to start somewhere.”

 RATE: determined on a case-by-case basis, factoring in page count, writing density, content, and your desired level of editing.
 NOTE: Depending on my availability, I am generally only open to taking on 1 full manuscript a month for this kind of more in-depth evaluation.

 One example of how pricing is determined for the Nitty Gritty Critique: An intense edit of an 80-100K word young adult novel that is relatively clean but needs detailed page-by-page or line edits, plus a one-hour phone call, would take approx. 80 hours of editing work and cost around $3000-$4000.

 TO SUBMIT: Email me with “Nitty Gritty Critique” in the subject line and a synopsis or summary of your project, approx. word count, and the first 5 pages of your manuscript pasted in the body of the email (this will give me an initial idea of style, content, and level of polish – and it will also help me to better determine if I am the right fit for your work).

 For Critique Option 1: Ongoing (excluding weekends)

-For Critique Options 2 & 3: I am currently scheduling partial, full, and “nitty gritty” manuscript critiques for summer and fall of 2021.
+For Critique Options 2 & 3: I am currently scheduling partial, full, and “nitty gritty” manuscript critiques for fall and winter of 2021.

 Note: I accept payments via PayPal